rich-nguyen/eighty-kilometres/README.md

         - Select the object you want to export!
         - Use option "bake set override" if you want to play with settings ad-hoc.
         - we may want a separate occlusion map too, one day.
+    - Copy the output light map into the server's `conf/built-assets` folder.
 - Update the renderer so that it can take a single texture with a set of UVs.
 - Add two dynamic lights to the scene using standard lambert shading that has been used so far.